Marie Rose (Dead or Alive)

-Marie Rose (マリー・ローズ, Marī Rōzu) is a character in the Dead or Alive fighting game series by Koei Tecmo's Team Ninja development team.
+Marie Rose (マリー・ローズ, Marī Rōzu) is a character in the Dead or Alive series by Koei Tecmo's Team Ninja development team, who made her debut in Dead or Alive 5 Ultimate.
 In English, she is voiced by Christine Marie Cabanos, while in Japanese she is voiced by Mai Aizawa.
 She is the servant, protege, surrogate daughter-figure and ward of Helena Douglas.

 Conception and design

 Several designs were considered for the character to add to the arcade version of Dead or Alive 5 Ultimate, before choosing a lolita maid aesthetic.